ilyes-ced/clickup_clone/READme.md

-# to do list webapplication nodejs tailwindcss ( clickup clone )
+# to do list web application nodejs ( clickup for reference )
+no live demo at the moment
+built with Nodejs, Express, MongoDB, TailwindCSS

 ## insallation
 install node modules